Nxatha/Rshiny-apps/README.md

 Creating apps in R shiny with different functionality

 ## The Trashketball App
-Collects user scores, calculates points and stores data in google sheets.
+My first shiny app: Collects user scores, calculates points and stores data in google sheets.
 A children's game to learn terms used in Data Science: Data Collection, Data Sets and Tables as part of a Data Curiosity program for children aged 12-16

 Link to published app: https://nxatha.shinyapps.io/TrashketballChallenge/